messerli-informatik-ag/code-style/readme.md

 ## Warnings as Errors

-Some analyzer rules, such as rules involving single line comments are configured as warnings to facilitate development.
+Some analyzer rules, such as rules involving single line comments, are configured as warnings to facilitate development.
 To enforce these rules, enable `TreatWarningsAsErrors` for CI builds.

 ```diff